konfer-be/konfer-be/README.md

 <p/>

 <p>
  Hi there!
-I'm Steve, full stack developer, cross triathlete, mixer, traveler and nature lover.
+I'm Steve, full stack developer, cross triathlete, traveler and nature lover.
 </p>

-- :neckbeard: I’m currently playing with Nest advanced features.
+- :neckbeard: I’m currently playing with Nest / Next advanced features.
 - :swimmer: :bicyclist: :runner: I'm preparing for full distance XTerra
 - :black_nib: I'm blogging a little bit in french on the Konfer <a href="https://lab.konfer.be" target="_blank">laboratory</a>.
 - :speech_balloon: You can ask me about Node.js and the HTML / CSS / JS holy trinity.
-- :earth_africa: You can follow my adventures on <a href="https://www.twitter.com/steve-lebleu" target="_blank">X</a> and <a href="https://www.instagram.com/lebleusteve/" target="_blank">Instagram</a>.
+- :earth_africa: You can follow my adventures on <a href="https://www.instagram.com/lebleusteve/" target="_blank">Instagram</a>.